 Health and Wellness Committee introduces a holistic approach to health and wellness that includes physical fitness, medical awareness and illness prevention, mental acuity, social well-being and, and episodic and chronic issues relating to aging.
 It sponsors an eight-week Falls Prevention Program, and in 2014 produced a booklet to help members become knowledgeable advocates in their medical care.
 (Joan Ludlow, Chair)

-Live and Learn Committee provides members with practical information they need to know as they age and is often referred to as the committee that enables you to “deal with things you don’t want to think about.”
+Live and Learn Committee provides members with practical information they need to know as they age.
 Once a month, specialists in many areas, including law, medicine, psychology, exercise physiology and home care share essential information and offer a forum for questions.
 Other topics of interest such as finance and Medicare open enrollment are covered yearly as regulations and requirements change.
 (Beth Merricks, Chair)

 Membership Committee focuses on both membership recruitment and retention.
 It sponsors two types of dinners on alternating months throughout the year: an informational dinner for potential members and a new members’ dinner that welcomes and informs them about Village programs and volunteer opportunities.
 (Abigail Wiebenson, Chair)